 A: Harassment often falls into three categories: physical, verbal, and visual.
 Being subjected to nude pictures or images would be an example of visual sexual harassment.
 Verbal harassment would include suggestive comments, like when a supervisor complements a female worker on the physical features of her body.
 Inappropriate physical contact, even if it is a hand on the shoulder, could constitute sexually inappropriate behavior.

-A: Yes, you should report sexual harassment to HR or management before contacting a lawyer They should be made aware of the sexual harassment so that can take steps to stop it.
+A: Yes, you should report sexual harassment to HR or management before contacting a lawyer.
+They should be made aware of the sexual harassment so that can take steps to stop it.
 If they are aware of its existence and permit it to continue, this is when you should contact an employment attorney.
-Your lawyer can help you file a claim against your employer who was aware of the sexual harassment, as well as the harasser.
+Your lawyer can help you file a claim or lawsuit against your employer who was aware of the sexual harassment, as well as the harasser.

 Fields Marked With An * Are Required